How We Help Students

-The goal of the Office of Career Planning and Professional Development is to help Graduate Center doctoral and MA students achieve their career goals.
+The goal of the Office of Career Planning & Professional Development is to help Graduate Center doctoral and master’s students achieve their career goals.
 We do this by:

-- Providing students and recent alumni with one-on-one career advising on CVs, resumes, cover letters, as well as general career planning and job search strategies.
+- Providing students and recent alumni with one-on-one career advising on CVs, resumes, and cover letters, as well as general career planning and job search strategies;

-- Hosting a series of career programs and workshops designed to support faculty career paths and application to doctoral programs, as well as a wide range of career possibilities.
-(Please see our events page for more details about upcoming and past events.)
+- Hosting a series of career programs and workshops designed to support both faculty career paths and a wide range of career possibilities;

-- Maintaining an archive of easily accessible webinars on topics such as finding a postdoc, attending an academic conference, or building a LinkedIn profile.
-(Please see our services page for these links.)
+- Maintaining an archive of webinars on topics such as finding a postdoc, attending an academic conference, and building a LinkedIn profile;

-- Offering students and alumni access to career resources such Versatile PhD and Vault (in partnership with the GC Library), as well as GC Connect, our job and internship database.
+- Offering students and alumni access to career resources such Versatile PhD and Vault (in partnership with the GC Library), as well as Handshake, our job and internship database;

-- Circulating information about available jobs, internships, fellowships, and other career opportunities via our weekly newsletter.
+- Circulating information about available jobs, internships, fellowships, and other career opportunities via our weekly newsletter; and

-- Collaborating with colleagues in areas across the GC, such as the GC Library, the Teaching & Learning Center, the Futures Initiative, and the Early Research Initiative, to provide students with a full battery of opportunities for professional engagement.
+- Collaborating with colleagues in areas across the GC, such as the GC Library, the Teaching & Learning Center, the Futures Initiative, Graduate Center Digital Initiatives, the Publics Lab, and the Early Research Initiative, to provide students with a full battery of opportunities for professional engagement.

 We welcome the opportunity to collaborate with faculty members and can do so in the following ways:

-The Director of Career Planning and Professional Development, Jenny Furlong, and the office’s career counselors each have over ten years of experience working with graduate students and alumni on career issues.
+The Director of Career Planning & Professional Development, Jenny Furlong, and the office’s career advisers each have over ten years of experience working with graduate students and alumni on career issues.
 Annabella Bernard, our administrative coordinator, can also ably answer any questions you may have.
-In addition, the office is staffed by a terrific team of doctoral student fellows, whose names and bios can be found here.
+In addition, the office is staffed by a terrific team of student fellows, whose names and bios can be found on our staff page.